lepitaxa/lepitaxa.github.io/README.md

 ---
 ### 10 - INFRATRI (`h`)
-Infratribe taxa are occasionally used to further subdivide very diverse subtribes.
+Infratribe taxa are occasionally used to further subdivide very diverse and/or well-resolved subtribes.

 :point_right: **Guidelines:**
 - 10.1.
 Infratribe taxa should be sorted roughly as they would appear in a cladogram, meaning closely related ones should be neighbors.